 The program comprises 35 units for RNs with a BSN and 46 units for RNs with an ADN over the course of 2 years of study.
-It is full time, with classroom instruction 1 day a week plus clinical practice.
+Designed with a flexible schedule of classroom instruction plus clinical practice.

 For information about the program, please contact our recruiter Tamara White in the School of Nursing and Health Professions at (415) 422-3627 or firstname.lastname@example.org.

 The baccalaureate degree in nursing, master’s degree in nursing and the Doctor of Nursing Practice at the University of San Francisco School of Nursing and Health Professions are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 MSN – CNL Program

 All graduates of the program meet the AACN CNL master’s degree outcome competencies and practice standards and are eligible for certification by the national American Nurses’ Credentialing Center (ANCC) as a Clinical Nurse Leader (CNL).

 For more information about the program at our branch campuses, please contact:

 San Jose Campus, (408) 343-7100, ask an advisor

 Sacramento Campus, (916) 920-0157 , ask an advisor

 Santa Rosa Campus, (707) 527-9612, ask an advisor